 Selecting the right loudspeaker is among the most crucial components of your setup.
 No matter how talented you are a poor-sounding speaker will quickly ruin your performance.
 Recently we had the chance to check out the re-imagined SRM V-Class series from Mackie.
 The previous generation of these speakers was a great success so I was eager to see what this new series had to offer.
 Spoiler warning!
 It’s a fantastic loudspeaker.

 The all-new Mackie SRM215 V-Class loudspeaker manages to deliver on several fronts.
-Let’s check out the highlights before diving into the detailed review.
+Let’s dive into the detailed review.

 There is a lot to love about the new SRM215.
 From the loud and satisfying sound to the sleek and modern design.
 Let’s get into the nitty-gritty of why this speaker has become one of my favorite 15-inch speakers available today.